-- 1. A commitment to involving members of the public and patients in the design and management of the research, evaluation or study. - 2.
+- 1. A commitment to involving members of the public and patients in the design and management of the project. - 2.
 A commitment to actively engage in tackling healthcare inequalities, and in supporting diversity and inclusion, by including communities where the proposed innovation will make the biggest impact. - 3.
 Steps towards contributing to the overall carbon neutral strategy for the NHS.